oscarpolanco/node-basics/section_text/section_15/README.md

     ```

 - Save the files
+- Go to your terminal and run the `MongoDB` instance using: `sudo mongod --dbpath /path_on_your_machine/mongodb/data/db`
-- Go to your terminal and run the `test` script
+- On another tab of your terminal and run the `test` script
 - You should see all the `tests` passed
 - Go to `Mongo Compass`
 - Connect to the `localhost`